Installation and Setup

 If set, Cloud C2 will work behind a reverse proxy

-If set, this will be the internet facing port from which Cloud C2 will be available
+If reverseProxyPort is set, this port will be the internet facing port the Cloud C2 will be available at

 Port of the SSH server (default "2022")

-The first time Cloud C2 runs, a database file is generated.
-This will either be named c2.db automatically in the same directory as the Cloud C2 binary, or as specified by the (-db) command line argument.
+The first time Cloud C² runs, a database file is generated.
+This will either be named c2.db automatically in the same directory as the Cloud C² binary, or as specified by the (

 A setup security token will also display.
 This is important and will be needed to complete setup, so you may want to copy it to your clipboard.

-With Cloud C2 now running, browse the the hostname of the server.
+With Cloud C² now running, browse the the hostname of the server.
 You will be prompted for the setup token printed from the command line, as well as the license key provided by email.
-To complete setup, create an account, accept the EULA & TOS and click Save.
+To complete setup, create an account, a default site, accept the license agreements and click Save.

 With setup complete, you may now login.